Flag Hardy space theory on Heisenberg groups and applications

-We note that the argument of the proof above may easily be improved to show that $\oper{K}$ and $\oper{K}\oper{H}$ send particles to $\atomHardy(\Hn)$-functions.
-However, it appears to be nontrivial to then show that these operators also send atoms to $\atomHardy(\Hn)$-functions.
+We note that the argument of the proof above may be improved to show that $\oper{K}_{\boldsymbol\phi}$ sends particles to $\atomHardy(\Hn)$-functions.
+However, it appears to be nontrivial to then deduce that these operators also send atoms to $\atomHardy(\Hn)$-functions.
 Nevertheless, this conclusion follows from our later characterisation of the Hardy space using Riesz transforms.